Home Improvement Projects: When to DIY or Hire a Professional

 - Removing Walls.
 Hiring a contractor is always best when removing walls or redesigning a room’s floor plan.
 There can be several unseen items behind plaster and drywall, such as electrical cables, air ducts, plumbing lines, and other construction items.
 Additionally, removing a wall could negatively affect the home's structural integrity, especially if it is a supporting wall.

 Homeowners trying to decide whether to hire a contractor to get the work done should start by interviewing contractors in the area.
 Asking questions of the pros can help determine whether a job is appropriate for a homeowner.
 Find out information such as:

 - How long would this project take?

 - Does this job require more than one person to finish?

 - What are the hazards of completing a job like this?

-Most contractors will give this information readily and can help homeowners decide whether they would like to complete the work themselves.
+Most contractors will give this information readily, which can help homeowners decide whether they would like to complete the work themselves.

-Choosing between a DIY project and hiring a contractor depends on the homeowner's knowledge and the tools available to them.
-Consulting with a contactor can help homeowners decide if they are ready to take on the project on their own or will require the help of a professional.
+Choosing between a DIY project and hiring a contractor depends on the homeowner's knowledge and available tools.
+Consulting with a contractor can help homeowners decide if they are ready to take on the project on their own or require a professional's help.